 Because of my interest in languages, I was asked to obtain a list of conferences for linguists.
 What began as help for a few folks turned into an interesting, albeit time-consuming task that I can no longer support.
 I also consider myself something of a historian, concentrating of course on the Soviet/Russian aircraft, their designers, and their test pilots.
 I had been acting as a translator and technical advisor for George John Geiger when he passed away before he completed his multi-volume history on the aircraft.
 George had been a free-lance magazine writer; I believe that his last aircraft article was about the Yak-141.

-From 2000 to the present time, I have been a free-lance translator of Russian into English, specializing in handwritten documents, cancer research studies, history, and so forth.
+From 2000 until I tore my rotator cuff about 2012, I had been a free-lance translator of Russian into English, specializing in handwritten documents, cancer research studies, history, and so forth.
 For the first time in 2005, I had the opportunity to translate a book from Russian into English for the author of that book, "The Medieval Empire of the Israelites."
 The book takes a different look at history.
 Please note if you read this translation that I did NOT use the word "photographies" for the caption for the photos of the Colossi of Memnon on page 156.
 Someone changed it.Since that time I have translated the Yuri Tsyp novellas written by Boris Shchiglik and "The Jews and Their Role in Our World" by Vladimir Minkov, PhD, as well as other tracts and book chapters.